Timelines and the BOC Form

-If CBSA believes or suspects any criminality or other security concerns, they can detain you while they investigate to gather more information.
-If CBSA finds evidence of serious criminality or other security concerns, they may ask the IRB-ID to find you inadmissible to Canada.
-If you are found inadmissible for serious criminality or other security concerns, you will not be eligible to make a refugee claim.
-It is important to seek legal advice.
+If CBSA has any criminal or security concerns, they can detain you while they try to get more information.
+If they find evidence supporting their concerns, they may ask the IRB-ID to decide that you are not allowed to be in Canada.
+You will not be able to make a refugee claim.
+It is important to get legal advice if this happens.

-You could be detained at a legal border crossing, between legal border crossings, at an airport, a seaport or within Canada.
-There are three situations when you can be detained in the immigration process:
+You can be detained at a legal border crossing, at an unofficial border crossing, at an airport, a seaport, or within Canada.
+This may be:

-- During or after an immigration inquiry while you are in Canada.
+- during or after an interview with immigration officials, while you are in Canada.

 - Toronto, Ontario